Joint Spatio-Textual Reasoning for Answering Tourism Questions: Experiments

 {\bf Performance across template classes:} As can be seen in Table \ref{tab:toy-table}, all models perform the worst on the template class that contains a combination of both `close-to' and `far' constraints.
 Models based on \locnet\ perform exceeding well on the `Far' templates because the difference between the $dist_T(X)$ scores of the best and the second best candidate is almost always large enough for every model to easily separate them.

 {\bf Importance of Distance-Reasoning Layer:} As can be seen in Table \ref{tab:toy-table} the performance of each configuration (with and without BERT) suffers a serious degradation in the absence of the DRL.
-Recall, that all models have access to spatial knowledge in their input layer.
+Recall, that all models have access to spatial knowledge in their input layer via the question encoding.
 This indicates that the DRL is an important component required for reasoning on spatial constraints.
+To further assess whether our model is able to do distance reasoning, we computed the correlation between ranking-by-distances (appropriate ranking order for each template-class) and $\locnet$'s ranking on the toy-dataset.
+We found the rank correlation to be a high $0.97$ ($p<0.002$) suggesting that the model is able to use physical distance to compute the best answer.

 {\bf Effect of distractor-locations:} We report results on two splits of the test set: Questions with and without distractor-locations.
 We report the aggregate performance over all template classes due to space constraints.
 As can be seen in Table \ref{tab:toy-spurious-table}, models suffer a degradation of performance in the presence of distractor-locations.
 We hypothesize that this is because the reasoning task becomes harder; models now need to also account for location-mentions that do not need to be reasoned over.